Published December 12, 2012 By the Foundation

-Additionally, through the Foundation’s Army of Women program and the Health of Women Study, I have even more opportunities to volunteer for research studies.
+Additionally, through the Foundation’s Love Research Army program and the Health of Women Study, I have even more opportunities to volunteer for research studies.
 And I can get my friends involved too!
 Whether they volunteer for a study or join to help spread the word, the wealth of information that can be shared in this way is powerful and will further research throughout the medical community.

 This is the kind of forward thinking that drives the Dr. Susan Love Foundation for Breast Cancer Research Foundation, differentiates it–and we all thrive on it.
 It’s this energy that brings a big smile to my face and makes me proud to be a part of it all.